comic/grand-challenge.org/docs/index.rst

 Welcome to grand-challenge.org's documentation!
 ===============================================

-In the era of Deep Learning developing robust machine learning solutions to problems in biomedical imaging requires access to large amounts of annotated training data, objective comparison of state of the art machine learning solutions, and clinical validation using real world data.
+In the era of Deep Learning, developing robust machine learning solutions to problems in biomedical imaging requires access to large amounts of annotated training data, objective comparisons of state of the art machine learning solutions, and clinical validation using real world data.
 `Grand Challenge`_ can assist Researchers, Data Scientists, and Clinicians in collaborating to develop these solutions by providing:

+Archives
-1. **Archives:** manage medical imaging data.
+   Manage medical imaging data.
+Reader Studies
-2. **Reader Studies:** train and have experts make annotations on medical imaging data.
+   Train experts and have them annotate medical imaging data.
+Challenges
-3. **Challenges:** gather and objectively assess machine learning solutions.
+   Gather and objectively assess machine learning solutions.
+Algorithms
-4. **Algorithms:** deploy machine learning solutions for clinical validation.
+   Deploy machine learning solutions for clinical validation.
+Products
-5. **Products:** find commercialised machine learning solutions in medical imaging.
+   Find commercialised machine learning solutions in medical imaging.

 Here, you find the documentation for the Django application that powers `Grand Challenge`_.
 You are able to use the instance there,